AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

 ## Creating a video profile for progressive streaming {#creating-a-video-encoding-profile-for-progressive-streaming}

-If you choose not to use the option **Encode for adaptive streaming**, be aware that all encoding presets that you add to the profile are treated as individual video renditions for single-bitrate streaming or progressive video delivery.
+If you choose not to use the option **[!UICONTROL Encode for adaptive streaming]**, be aware that all encoding presets that you add to the profile are treated as individual video renditions for single-bitrate streaming or progressive video delivery.
 Also, there is no validation to ensure that all the video renditions have the same aspect ratio.

 Depending on which mode you are running, the supported video format codecs are the following: